jkapa0417/ChatbotGUI/README.md

 - **Code Refactoring:** Improve code structure for better maintainability and scalability.
 - **Enhanced LLM Functionality:** Incorporate system prompts to optimize LLM responses.
 - **AutoRAG Integration:** Planning to use AutoRAG with Cloudflare R2 for automated file management, though associated costs are a consideration.
+- **Theme Customization:** Plan to label all color tones as variables to enable theme customization through user selection, allowing users to change the theme according to their preferences.

 *Note:* While I’d like to use AutoRAG with Cloudflare, it involves costs due to storage via R2.